nordseele/hans/doc/notes.md

 - The boot time of RPI Zero W is approx. 50 seconds.
 This needs to be improved.
 - ⚠️ Connecting the Raspberry PI directly to the ER-301 module or even to the same i2c bus is a source of problems.
 If the two devices are not started simultaneously, or if the ER-301 is powered on after the RPI, the Raspberry Pi will prevent the ER-301 from starting normally.
 To overcome this problem, it is prefereable to create an external circuit including two 4.7k pull-up resistors and use another set of GPIO on the Raspberry for i2c (aka.
 "Software i2c overlay") rather than the "hardware i2c gpio".
 - The latency will vary depending on the network, router etc. If nothing is sent during a long period, the network tends to "fall asleep", the first OSC message you send will be sent with an abnormal latency.
-Optimal and regular latency and response is achieved by setting up an ad-hoc network on the RPI.
+Optimal and regular (very good) latency and response is achieved by setting up an ad-hoc network on the RPI.
 - Hans only sends "setters" and cannot retrieve from modules aka. "getters"

 [Read the full list of issues.](https://github.com/nordseele/hans/issues)